-Marsh Marigold is found throughout the bog area of the Woodland Garden.
-It is one of the first splashes of green to show in the bog, followed by the brilliant yellow flowers that resemble giant buttercups.
+Marsh Marigold is found throughout the wetland area of the Woodland Garden.
+It is one of the first splashes of green to show in the wetland, followed by the brilliant yellow flowers that resemble giant buttercups.
 Marsh Marigold is a native erect perennial forb growing from from 8 to 24 inches high.
 Stems are hollow and branch near the top.
 With age they may sprawl and produce roots or shoots at the stem nodes.

 The leaves are both basal and stem, heart shaped with shallow teeth or smooth edges, and not divided; basal leaves grow on long stalks, stem leaves are alternate and on short stalks.
 The upper surface is a medium green, sometimes showing a prominent reddish tinted vein pattern while the underside is much paler due to soft fine hair.
 The leaves are somewhat toxic.

 The inflorescence is short stalked cluster of 1 to 7 stalked flowers rising from the upper stem leaf axils.